 A commercial TESS storage module, built at our workshop in South Australia.

 How 1414 Degrees fits into energy generation and usage.

 a patented thermal energy storage system (TESS) storing energy as latent heat in molten silicon

 sizing of systems from 10 to 1000’s of megawatt hours for grid, off-grid and co-generation sites

 low maintenance, low cost and low impact compared to lithium-ion batteries

-energy is stored as latent heat at 1414°C providing maximum efficiency of energy output
+Silicon stores energy at 1414°C providing maximum efficiency of energy output

 the use of abundantly available silicon ensures its sustainability and its affordability